abdullahsalah96/TMDB_Featured_Movies/README.md

   <img src="docs/unitTests.png">
 </p>

+- All the unit tests have been tested with both TMDB API Client and Mock API Client.

 ## <b> UI Tests </b>
 - For the UI tests, I have created several UI tests to make sure that there is no strange UI behaviour or wrong messages displayed.
 - These UI Tests test the behaviour of both Movies List view and Add Movies view.